 At the sole discretion of NZBA, circumstances which prevent a candidate from completing an online assessment or training course will be considered in the provision of refunds.

-Where a request for cancellation of services is received a minimum of 24 hrs prior to the intended time/date of services to be delivered, AND a refund of fees is requested, a full refund will be made by New Zealand Biosecurity Academy excluding an administration fee of $15 +gst.
+Where a request for cancellation of services is received a minimum of 24 hours prior to the intended time/date of services to be delivered, AND a refund of fees is requested, a full refund will be made by New Zealand Biosecurity Academy excluding an administration fee of $30+GST.
+An administration fee of $30+GST will also be charged for any postponement request within 24 hours prior to the intended time/date of services to be delivered or if you do not have the required assignments completed or other relevant documents for the course (or entry requirements) and we need to reschedule you into a new course date.

 The opportunity for re-assessment is available if the candidate doesn’t achieve competence.
 Please talk to our training team about re-assessment requests.